StripeRose/atrium/ReadMe.md

 * Modular and split in concrete blocks of functionality.
 * Keep it simple to use.
 Every part of the code should be relatively self-explanatory.
-* Allow room for expansion to console systems.
+* Allow room for expansion to other platforms.
 Getting it to run on a PS Vita would be really cool.
 * Performance, performance, performance.

 ## Getting started